Toy safety: Safety standards

-(Source: ICTI Toy Safety Standards)

-In Europe toys must meet the criteria set by the EC Toy Safety Directive (essentially that a toy be safe, which may be addressed by testing to European Standard EN71) in order for them to carry the CE mark.
+In Europe toys must meet the criteria set by the EC Toy Safety Directive (essentially that a toy be safe, which may be addressed by testing to European Standard EN 71) in order for them to carry the CE mark.
 All European Union member states have transposed this directive into law - for example, the UK's Toy (Safety) Regulations 1995.
 Trading Standards Officers in the UK, similarly to appropriate authorities in the other EU member states, have the power to immediately demand the withdrawal of a toy product from sale on safety grounds via the RAPEX recall notification system (used for all products subject to European safety legislation).
 In Canada the government department Health Canada has the responsibility of ensuring product safety, just as the Consumer Product Safety Commission (CPSC) does in the United States.
 Australian and New Zealand toy safety standards (following the approximate model of the European Toy Safety Standard) have been adopted by the ISO as International Standard ISO 8124.
 Toy safety standards are continually updated and modified as the understanding of risks increases and new products are developed.

 Appropriate age

 Manufacturers often display information about the intended age of the children who will play with the toy.
 In the U.S. this label is sometimes mandated by the CPSC, especially for toys which may present a choking hazard for children under three years of age.
 In most countries the intended age is either shown as a minimum age or as an age range.
 While one reason for this is the complexity of the toy and how much it will interest or challenge children of different ages, another is to highlight that it may be unsafe for younger children.
 While a toy might be suitable for children of one age, and thus this is the age recommended on the product, there may be safety hazards associated with use by a lower age group, necessitating a mandatory warning.
-Some manufacturers also explain the specific dangers next to the advised age (as is mandated by European and International toy safety standards EN71 and ISO 8124 respectively, but not US standard ASTM F963).
+Some manufacturers also explain the specific dangers next to the advised age (as is mandated by European and International toy safety standards EN 71 and ISO 8124 respectively, but not US standard ASTM F963).
 Some accidents occur when babies play with toys intended for older children.